lukaszszymankiewicz/pydoku_cute/README.md

 ## Sudoku Generator

+### Pydoku
+    To see app in full glory, visit: https://pydoku.herokuapp.com/

 ### What is this?
     It is algorithm for generating Sudoku puzzles (resulted as downloadable png images) wrapped in simple web app.